 Combine different cereals in one bowl

 To help vary flavor, try combining, or letting your child combine, different cereals in one bowl.
-I like to have a base of a very low sugar cereal, like O’s or wheat squares.
+I like to have a base of a very low sugar cereal, like O's or wheat squares.
 For babies and kids under 2, those are generally the two types that I mix.
 For older kids and adults, I mix in ones that are slightly higher in sugar.
 Think bran flakes, corn flakes, and rice crisps.
 Nothing fancy.
-But changing the mixture of cereals, you can make it seem like a completely different bowl every time you serve it.
+By changing the mixture of cereals you can make it seem like a completely different bowl every time you serve it.

 Top with Hemp Seeds